 - It seems likely that the other party to the transaction would oppose the use of the MAC clause and open the party trying to use it to costly litigation and, potentially, damages.

 Steps you can take now

 If you are concerned about how the coronavirus pandemic will affect a potential or current transaction, we recommend the following:

 - Start by reviewing the language in your documents with your legal counsel to determine if there are any specific exclusions to the definition of material adverse change.
 Many clauses simply state that a party’s obligations are postponed or excused upon the occurrence of “acts of God or other events beyond the control of” the affected party.
 However, “acts of God” is a notoriously vague phrase and does not cover many human-made disasters such as war, embargoes, strikes, or cyber-attacks.
 Is a quarantine imposed by governmental authorities in response to the coronavirus pandemic an “act of God”?

 - Then perform a fact-based examination of how the coronavirus pandemic has impacted the business and how it may affect the target company in the long term.

 - Both parties should be sure to maintain accurate records and data demonstrating the financial impact caused by the coronavirus pandemic.

 Coronavirus has had clients scrambling to review provisions in their contracts.
 While little can be done to change existing language, these clauses should be reviewed each time to ensure they accurately reflect the agreement or transaction being entered into.
-If you have any questions or would like us to review your standard language, please get in touch with Rooney Nimmo partners Tim Davis (in New York), Ed Sloan (in London), or Grant Docherty (in Edinburgh), or visit our website here.
+If you have any questions or would like us to review your standard language, please get in touch with Rooney Nimmo partners Tim Davis (in New York), or Grant Docherty (in Edinburgh), or visit our website here.